Image

 Get social and share

-Constructing a world class state-of-the-art carbon neutral and BREEAM rating excellent school campus in North Wales
+Constructing a carbon neutral and BREEAM-excellent rated school campus in North Wales

-Mynydd Isa Campus is being built to the highest sustainable construction standards, delivering a BREEAM rating excellent certification, and carbon neutral when in use.
+Mynydd Isa Campus was built to the highest sustainable construction standards, delivering a BREEAM rating excellent certification, and carbon neutral when in use.

-Work has begun on the ambitious multi-million-pound sustainable school campus in North Wales.
+Work is almost complete on the ambitious multi-million-pound sustainable school campus in North Wales.

 1,300